• Skip to primary navigation

 Parmesan Roasted Carrots on brown pan with raw carrots alongside.

-• Carrots - I recommend finding small carrots, about the thickness of an average finger.
-However, you can use larger carrots and cut them in half lengthwise, or use baby carrots instead.
+• Whole carrots - I recommend finding small carrots, about the thickness of an average finger.
+However, you can use large carrots and cut them into smaller pieces, or use baby carrots instead.

 • Olive oil - Olive oil adds a nice flavor to the carrots while also helping the exterior cook.
-Regular olive oil is recommended because it has a higher smoke point than extra virgin.
+Regular olive oil is recommended because it has a higher smoke point than extra virgin olive oil.
+You can substitute another vegetable oil or melted butter.

-• Parmesan - I recommend grated parmesan because it is broken into smaller pieces than shredded, this sticks to the carrots more easily.
+• Parmesan cheese - I recommend grated parmesan cheese because it is broken into smaller pieces than shredded, this sticks to the carrots more easily than shredded parmesan.

-• Pepper - Fresh ground pepper is almost always best.
+• Black pepper - Fresh ground black pepper is strongly recommended.

-• Salt - The smaller grains of table salt is preferable over kosher salt for this dish because they will coat the carrots better.
+• Salt - The smaller grains of table salt are preferable over kosher salt for this dish because they will coat the carrots better.

 Parmesan roasted carrots cooling out of the oven.

-My recipe calls for peeling carrots, but it isn't required.
-Peeling ensures the carrot is clean, and free from dirt when cooking.
+Begin making this parmesan roasted carrot recipe by peeling carrots, and discarding any carrot tops.
+Peeling isn't required, but does ensure the carrots are clean when cooking.
 However, if you like the added texture unpeeled carrots have, just scrub them really well to ensure they are clean, then proceed with the recipe as written.

 Oven roasted carrots viewed close up from above.